shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 2. Install the [NeoEyes library](../Arduino/NeoEyes/) to your Arduino Library.
 3. Flash the [SAMIMovementControl](../Arduino/SAMIMovementControl/) project to the Arduino MEGA2560 attached to the motor control board.

+### Test Motor movements

+Test movements for the motors using the software UI